spotlightpa/poor-richard/content/news/2022-06-14-SPLSPORTBAN.md

 In a recently released report, the Trevor Project, an LGBTQIA+ suicide prevention nonprofit, found that <a href="https://www.thetrevorproject.org/survey-2022/">83% of transgender and nonbinary respondents are worried about transgender sports bills</a>, and almost three-quarters face discrimination because of their gender identity.
 Research has found that transgender youth are <a href="https://pubmed.ncbi.nlm.nih.gov/25577670/">three times more likely to report depression and suicide attempts</a> than their cisgender peers, and <a href="https://www.publichealth.columbia.edu/public-health-now/news/protecting-transgender-youths-right-participate-sports">legislation like the sports bills can worsen the situation</a>.

-“Trans girls are as equally deserving of these opportunities as their cisgender peers,” Preston Heldibridle, the executive director of LGBTQIA+ advocacy organization the Pennsylvania Youth Congress, said earlier this year.
+“Trans girls are as equally deserving of these opportunities as their cisgender peers,” Preston Heldibridle, the executive director of the LGBTQIA+ advocacy organization the Pennsylvania Youth Congress, said earlier this year.
 “They do not deserve to be routinely and pointlessly scapegoated by adult politicians during primary election season.”

 ## An ‘anti-evidence’ ban

 In <a href="https://www.legis.state.pa.us/cfdocs/legis/CMS/ArchiveDetails.cfm?SessYear=2021&MeetingId=2180&Code=12&Chamber=H">testimony before the state House Education Committee in March</a>, Gleim said that allowing transgender women and girls to compete in women’s and girl’s sports “reverses nearly 50 years of advancement for women,” citing biological differences between men and women.

-Experts in the performance of transgender athletes don’t dispute the advantages that people who have gone through male puberty experience, but said focusing on those details oversimplify the issue.
+Experts in the performance of transgender athletes don’t dispute the advantages that people who have gone through male puberty experience, but said focusing on those details oversimplifies the issue.

-Pre-puberty, boys and girls have similar athletic abilities. <a href="https://www.lboro.ac.uk/schools/sport-exercise-health-sciences/postgraduate-research/doctoral-researchers/joanna-harper/">Joanna Harper</a> — a transgender runner, a doctoral student at Loughborough University in the United Kingdom, and a leading researcher in transgender athletic performance — called the idea of keeping transgender girls out of girls sports before puberty “ridiculous” in an interview with Spotlight PA.
+Pre-puberty, boys and girls have similar athletic abilities. <a href="https://www.lboro.ac.uk/schools/sport-exercise-health-sciences/postgraduate-research/doctoral-researchers/joanna-harper/">Joanna Harper</a> — a transgender runner, a doctoral student at Loughborough University in the United Kingdom, and a leading researcher in transgender athletic performance — called the idea of keeping transgender girls out of girls’ sports before puberty “ridiculous” in an interview with Spotlight PA.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/tips/?tip_text=Spotlight%20PA%20is%20investigating%20the%20treatment%20of%20LGBTQ%20people%20across%20the%20state.%20%3Cb%3ESee%20something%20we%20should%20be%20aware%20of%3F%3C%2Fb%3E%20Let%20us%20know."></div>